Advancing Industry Transformation

 The purpose of the Foundation for a Smoke-Free World is to improve global health by ending smoking in this generation.
 Ending smoking means eliminating the use of cigarettes and other forms of combustible tobacco worldwide.
 Our task is urgent.
 More than a billion people still smoke worldwide, and more than seven million smokers die each year.

 Our goal is to attain a transformation of the entire global tobacco industry and nicotine ecosystem.
 We define the nicotine ecosystem as the major players in the business of nicotine delivery through (1) tobacco products, including cigarettes, cigars and cigarillos, smoking tobacco, and smokeless tobacco; (2) vapor products, including open and closed vaping systems, as well as heated tobacco products; and (3) nicotine replacement therapy (NRT) smoking-cessation aids.

 To accomplish this successfully, we must and will engage all players – including the Foundation’s critics – with the material ability to impact change for good.
 We will report all who impede progress in fair, verifiable, and systematic ways.
 We will encourage the development of metrics that investors and policy makers understand, value, and utilize.
-Impact on industry is a core pillar of the Foundation’s strategic framework, as illustrated by chart 1 on page 2, which comprises the Foundation’s Strategic Framework.
+Impact on industry is a core pillar of the Foundation’s strategic framework, as illustrated by chart 1, which comprises the Foundation’s Strategic Framework.

 We believe now is the time to complement WHO FCTC efforts by further examining the necessary future transformation of the tobacco industry and nicotine ecosystem, as well as by considering ways to change the core products that are responsible for preventable premature deaths and numerous diseases.